-- The use and configuration of safety functions and interfaces must follow the risk assessment procedures for each robot application. (see chapter section) - The stopping time should be taken into account as part of the application risk assessment - If the robot detects a fault or violation in the safety system (e.g. if one of the wires in the Emergency Stop circuit is cut or a safety limit is exceeded), then a Stop Category 0 is initiated.
+The use and configuration of safety functions and interfaces must follow the risk assessment procedures for each robot application. (see chapter Safety section) • The stopping time should be taken into account as part of the

+- The stopping time should be taken into account as part of the application risk assessment - If the robot detects a fault or violation in the safety system (e.g. if one of the wires in the Emergency Stop circuit is cut or a safety limit is exceeded), then a Stop Category 0 is initiated.